practicalli/clojure/testing/unit-testing/configure-projects-for-tests.md

 ```

 ## Alias to run a REPL with nREPL support

-Run a REPL using nREPL server for access by cider-connect-clj
+Run a REPL using nREPL server for access by cider-connect-clj that also includes the `test` directory in the class path

+An alias to run a REPL with nREPL support
 ```clojure
   :middleware/cider-clj
   {:extra-deps {nrepl/nrepl       {:mvn/version "0.8.3"}